glfw/glfw/README.md

 To compile GLFW for X11 and GLX, you need to have the X and OpenGL header packages installed.
 For example, on Ubuntu and other distributions based on Debian GNU/Linux, you need to install the `xorg-dev` and `libglu1-mesa-dev` packages.
-Note that using header files from Mesa *will not* tie your binary to the Mesa implementation of OpenGL.
+The former pulls in all X.org header packages and the latter pulls in the Mesa OpenGL and GLU packages.
+Note that using header files and libraries from Mesa during compilation *will not* tie your binaries to the Mesa implementation of OpenGL.

 ### CMake options